harrisjib216/super-delicious-recipes/README.md

 Approximately 3 days since Monday the 17th.
 In order, I focused my time on ideation, rough design, development and testing, and finally unit testing.

-Note: I wasn't able to start the project when I first received it due to some personal time constraints.
-I communicated this to my recruiter last week.
-Additionally, I got sick last week and also had an allergic reaction which prevented me from starting the project until this week.
-Because I was later than anticipated, I needed to be above and beyond the requirements to make up for the lost time.
-My apologies for the delay.

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?